sebastian-software/babel-preset-edge/readme.md

 // Choose which transpilation should be applied.
 // One of the following:
 // - "es5": Standard output for widest engine and browser support.
 Ideally suited for publishing to NPM.
 // - "esm": Alternative to standard ES5 targetting only browsers which are capable of import ESM modules.
-This is probably the better solution then the next option "es2015" as it most probably targets the same browers but does so in a way that we can use a simple duplicate script-tag to import either this or the default ES5 one.
+This is probably the better solution for targetting browsers than the next option "es2015" as it targets quite the same browsers but does so in a way that we can use a simple duplicate script-tag to import either this or the default ES5 one.
 See also: https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility
 // - "es2015": Alternative to standard ES5 reaching only modern engines and browsers which support at least all features of es2015.
 Might be a good alternative for publishing modern libraries to NPM or when using transpilation on all content - even `node_modules` in application code.
 // - "modern": Uses a built-in definition of modern NodeJS and browser versions.
 This is interesting for local development of application as it accelerates features like hot-loading quite a bit.
 // - "current": NodeJS only.
 Ideally for local running test suites, etc. Using the least amount of transpile for making code runnable locally.